 JM: We use the term “Reading Group Fiction” a lot, which is kind of the sweet spot between literary and commercial fiction, so the writing is quality writing but there are lots of themes and interesting ideas in the storytelling that make it a good book for discussion.
 I would say don’t get too hung up on genre, but it’s helpful to have an awareness of it because that’s how retailers, bookshops, Amazon stock things.
 So when I sell a novel, I know ultimately that I’m submitting it to a crime editor or to a women’s fiction editor, or to a literary editor and so I have to have an idea of what genre a book is when I’m submitting it.
 And they, if they take it on they will need to pitch it to Waterstones or Asda or independents or whoever, so they have to have an idea of the kind of book it is.
 Equally I like books which cross genres.
 One of my authors is James Oswald, who writes a detective series and his first one, Natural Causes, was a Richard and Judy pick and sold half a million copies.
 His books are crime procedurals but with a supernatural twist.
 So I like books that aren’t necessarily easily one genre or another, but I think it is helpful to have an awareness of who you think is going to be reading your books.

 DM: Should you have an awareness during the writing process?

 JM: Not necessarily during the process, but afterwards, when you are submitting it to agents, if that’s what you want to do.

-CA: Kazuo Ishiguro said during his event that he is always surprised to find out what genre people think a book is when he as finished it.
-He said he’s in too much of a desperate state when writing to think about genre, he’s just trying to get words down on the page in whatever state.
+CA: Kazuo Ishiguro said during his event that he is always surprised to find out what genre people think a book is when he finishes writing it.
+He said he’s in too much of a desperate state when writing to think about genre, he’s just trying to get words down on the page.